-If the drum is full of water and your machine still works it might be a problem with your pump filter, which stops coins and pieces of material blocking your machine.
+If the drum is full of water and your machine still works it might be a problem with your pump filter, which is supposed to stop coins and pieces of material blocking your machine.
 Simple blockages, of the drain hose or U-bend beneath the sink, are easy to fix.

 Can you hear the pump running?
-If it is making a noise it isn’t a blockage and will need further investigation.
+If it's making a noise it isn’t a blockage and will need further investigation.

-Before checking the pump filter you will need to drain the washing machine manually.
+Good to know: Before checking the pump filter you'll need to drain the washing machine manually.

 3. It’s more noisy than it should be

 It’s hard to relax as a family or concentrate on what you’re doing when a noisy washing machine is causing a disturbance in the kitchen.

 The faster your drum is spinning, the louder and more unbalanced the machine will be.
 The noise is even greater when items get caught in the drum, or by washing ‘an unbalanced load’ – a bath towel with a couple of T-shirts, or any other combination of heavy and light fabrics.
 But it could also a sign there is a problem with the bearings.